-Research (1) has shown that when the male partner is overweight, the chances of IVF succeeding is far less that when the male partner has a normal BMI (body mass index).
-Such men however are in the minority as more than half of the US male population is technically overweight.
+Research (1) has shown that when the male partner is overweight, the chances of IVF succeeding is lower that when the male partner has a normal BMI (body mass index).
+However, normal BMI men men are in the minority as more than half of the US male population is technically overweight.

-An American study from Albert Einstein College of Medicine has shown that a 5 unit increase in a man's BMI can cause a significant drop in the chances of IVF resulting in pregnancy.
-If a man's BMI was over 25 chances of conceiving dropped from 49.1% to 34.3%.
+An American study from Albert Einstein College of Medicine found that a 5 unit increase in a man's BMI can cause a significant drop in the chances of IVF resulting in pregnancy.
+When male BMI was over 25 chances of conceiving dropped from 49.1% to 34.3%.

 Not sure what your man's body mass index is?
-It's a simple calculation based upon weight and height, it's easy to find a body mass index calculator online and check out his numbers.
+It's a simple calculation based upon weight and height and it's easy to find a body mass index calculator online and check out the numbers.

-Another similar study of 290 IVF cycles showed a similarly significant drop in pregnancy rates (53.2% vs. 33.6%) when the male partner had a BMI over 25, but also found that the effects of obesity may be mitigated by using ICSI.
+Another similar study of 290 IVF cycles showed a similarly significant drop in pregnancy rates (53.2% vs. 33.6%) when the male partner had a BMI over 25, but this study also found that the negative effects of obesity were mitigated by using ICSI.
 This study concluded that:

 "In this cohort, overweight status of the male partner was independently associated with decreased likelihood of clinical pregnancy after in vitro fertilization but not after intracytoplasmic sperm injection.
 A detrimental impact of higher male body mass was observed after adjusting for sperm concentration, suggesting that intracytoplasmic sperm injection may overcome some obesity related impairment of sperm-egg interaction."

-Before you - and your partner - pursue IVF loosing excess pounds and restoring an ideal body mass index could significantly boost your chances of conceiving.
-Similarly, if you are trying to conceive naturally helping your guy to loose excess weight could help you to conceive more successfully.
+Before you - and your partner - try to conceive or pursue ART/IVF loosing excess pounds and restoring an ideal body mass index could significantly boost the chances of conceiving.

 Would you like articles like this delivered to your email weekly?
 Sign up for the bellaonline infertility newsletter, it's free and you can unsubscribe anytime you like.
 The link is below.